Darkness9543/MultiboardDron/README.md

 Mainly we will be using GeoFence, and Full Parameter List.
 #### Simulation
-To set up the simulation you can either start with a single drone.
-By clicking the "Multirotor" icon, or using the option "Copter Swarm - Multilink", and stating the number of drones.
+To **create the aircraft** you can either start with a single drone, by clicking the "Multirotor" icon, or using the option "Copter Swarm - Multilink", and stating the number of drones.
 Each drone instance will open a command window that shows the connection IP:Port, in case you are not sure, altough the ones that come by default in the Multiboard are those by default in Mission Planner.

+#### Map
+Finally, on the map several **actions** can be performed using a right-click, such as "**Takeoff**" and "**Move here**", which will control the drone, which must be armed first (see Data).

 ### Multiboard setup
 When you start the program, you should be met by the initial screen: